 An active sentence is a sentence structure in which the subject does something.
 With a passive sentence, however, the subject is the object of the action described in the verb.

 For example, a passive sentence might be “Instructions will be given to you by the professor,” which should be changed to “The professor will give you instructions,” which is active.

 Why should you do this?

 On the other hand, passive voice draws out and decreases the excitement of the content.
-Also, it will almost always have more words than an active-voice sentence because the former usually requires extra words to ensure the sentence makes sense.
+Also, it will almost always have more words than an active-voice sentence because the former usually requires extra word choice to ensure the sentence makes sense.

 - Look at Your Word Choice.

 Some people believe that jargon can give their writing a sophisticated air.
 It’s best to ditch this mindset.
-You want clear writing, which doesn’t confuse your audience.
+You want clear writing which doesn’t confuse your audience.
 If they need to consult a dictionary to understand what you mean, your writing needs help.
-Remember that when you want to make a point, you have to make sure you use words that are common and easy to understand.
+Remember that when you want to make a point, you must make sure you use common and easy-to-understand words.